 ‘Hannah and Her Sisters’

 Dianne Wiest, Mia Farrow, and Barbara Hershey shine as sisters in one of Woody Allen’s best drama-dies.
 Farrow plays the “perfect” sister, the one who seems to have it all.
 In a tangled plot, Farrow’s current husband (Michael Caine) lusts for one of her sisters, while her ex-husband (played by Allen himself) ends up romantically involved with the other.
-The heart of the film hits on the jealousy, but also the love and support that connects the sisters.
+The heart of the film reveals the jealousy, but also the love and support that connects the sisters.
 Here are the hidden messages you probably missed in your favorite movies.

 ‘The Virgin Suicides’

 Written and directed by Sophia Coppola (daughter to Frances Ford, the famous director) this surreal drama, based on the book by Jeffery Eugenides, examines how hard it is to be a teenage girl.
-Kirsten Dunst plays one of five sisters who behave stranger and stranger after the youngest attempts suicide—and then ultimately succeeds.
-The neighborhood boys grow fascinated with the girls, but after Josh Hartnett breaks Kirsten’s heart, the film turns even darker.
+Kirsten Dunst plays one of five sisters whose behavior grows stranger and stranger after the youngest attempts suicide—and then ultimately succeeds.
+Neighborhood boys are fascinated with the girls, but after Josh Hartnett breaks Kirsten’s heart, the film turns even darker.
 It’s an acclaimed look at the mysteries of girlhood.
-(Related: Check out this list of movies that were better than the book.)